 Every single day, young children go through the destructive consequences that result from bullying in schools.
-Bullying doesn’t just impact the children concerned, but also includes damaging effects on the entire school environment.
+Bullying affect the children concerned negatively.
+And it causes damaging effects on the entire school environment.

-Bystanders who witness bullying may possibly worry or fear that they can be the next victims or perhaps think that these abusive actions are okay and can be tolerable.
+Bystanders who witness bullying worry or fear that they can be the next victims.
+Or perhaps, they think that these abusive actions are okay.
+These people think they are tolerable.

-A child who is a victim of bullying may suffer with feelings of self-pity, a sense of shame, constant anxiety, low self-esteem, depression as well as suicide.
-Studies indicate that it can be sometimes difficult for the child involved to raise his or her confidence level thus, resulting to hazardous actions towards himself/herself and to others.
+Bullied children suffer from feelings of self-pity, a sense of shame, constant anxiety, and low self-esteem.
+Bullying contributes to the causes of depression, as well as suicide.
+Studies indicate that it can be sometimes difficult for the child involved to raise his or her confidence level.
+Thus, this results to hazardous actions towards himself/herself and to others.

-Victims of bullying often have noticeable bruises as well as wounds and injuries coming from harassment, and may be dealing with sleep interruptions, bed wetting, and psychosomatic pains.
+Victims get noticeable bruises as well as wounds and injuries coming from harassment.
+Also, they experience sleep interruptions, bed wetting, and psychosomatic pains.

 Interpersonal and Social Difficulty

-Kids who are being bullied often carry unacceptable or inappropriate social skills, social isolation, incorrect social ideas and perceptions.
-Due to these misconceptions, it is hard for them to feel a sense of belongingness within a group.
+Bullied kids carry unacceptable or inappropriate social skills.
+They experience social isolation, incorrect social ideas, and perceptions.
+Due to these misconceptions, children find it hard to feel a sense of belongingness within a group.

-In school, most bullied kids demonstrate problems in concentrating, show poor academic performance, absenteeism, and may also illustrate a dysfunctional school connectedness and increasing school violence.
+In school, most bullied kids demonstrate problems in concentrating.
+And they also show poor academic performance and attendance.
+With this, it illustrates a dysfunctional school connectedness and increasing school violence.

-Kids who suffer from bullying tend to bring problems in the society.
-These problems may involve alcohol as well as drug abuse, gang engagement, increasing violence, criminal offenses.
+Kids suffer from bullying and deal with problems in society.
+These problems involve alcohol as well as drug abuse, gang engagement, increasing violence, criminal offenses.

-The issue has become so critical that bullying continues to be deemed as a public health issue plaguing our own society.
+Children endure bullying and end up being depressed.
+Also, they get suicidal thoughts than those who have not been bullied.
+The issue became so critical that bullying continues to be deemed as a public health issue plaguing our society.

 It Should Not Be Ignored